This double wide makeover is what MMHL is all about.

 The new master bedroom is a place of pure tranquility!

 The clean white of the walls matched with light linens and soothing decor makes this room a superb place to relax.

 Guest Bathrooms and Bedrooms

-This room is one of my favorites.
-The black chalkboard paint is a perfect contrast to the crisp white.
-The frames, the antique dresser and the muted decor is all a perfect combination!
+Black chalkboard paint is a perfect contrast to the crisp white walls and ceiling.
+The frames, the antique dresser, and the muted decor are a perfect combination!

 Double Wide Makeover – The Interview

-She was also kind enough to answer a few questions about this marvelous makeover for us.
+Shannon was kind enough to answer a few questions about this marvelous double wide makeover for us.
 Interviews are a great way to get insider tips and advice!

 The benefits of mobile home living in our particular area are taxes.
 We pay a fraction of what even small homes pay in our community.
 I also like that we “split” the repair deal, so to speak.
 If a water main breaks it is the courts to fix, we just deal with what is above ground and in our home, a potential major expense.

 Disadvantages- repairs, often older homes used less than standard pvc, screws, and hardware, which can mean several trips to the hardware store.

 What was the most difficult issue you’ve faced during the makeover?